Reading time: 7 minutes Understanding the mind-body connection can truly enhance your well-being.

-Most of us struggle to practice good self care and help ourselves feel better.
-It could be about more helpful habits, managing stress or addressing symptoms like pain, fatigue or anxiety.
-Whatever it is, you’re not alone.
-The most likely reason you’re struggling?
-You’re only addressing one or at most two of the three dimensions of self care and better health.
+There are many ways you can improve your emotional and health literacy.
+It could be by adopting more helpful habits, managing stress or addressing symptoms like pain, fatigue or anxiety.
+Whatever it is, you’re not alone and the most likely reason you’re struggling is that you’re only addressing one or at most two of the three dimensions of self care and better health.
 It’s a bit like having one or two legs on a stool and expecting it to be stable.

 You may have heard of the mind-body connection which refers to how the mind and body affect each other.
 It often focuses on how your mind, that is your mindset and thoughts affect your body.

 The focus is often on the impact of the mind on the body but this is an interactive relationship.
 Noticed that when sleep deprived your confidence drops?
 You may think of depression for example as ‘simply’ a mental illness, think again.
-Research is now showing that physical factors are linked to depression and other mental health conditions
+Research is now showing that physical factors are linked to depression and other mental health conditions.

 There’s a growing consensus that you can not think of the mind and the body as separate and independent of each other.
 Over the last few decades, research in Western medicine is consistently proving this to be true.
 This is supported by research and application of the age-old Chinese model of medicine used in acupuncture and emotional freedom technique EFT.